25 Crazy Old Wives’ Tales People Still Believe

 Science is apparently no match for these generation-spanning myths.

 Friday the 13th is the bane of almost every business’ existence.
 Every time this date rolls around, the Stress Management Center and Phobia Institute estimates that stores in the United States lose anywhere from $800 million to $900 million in business, all because people are too superstitious to go about their normal days.
 And yet, there’s no tangible evidence to suggest the day is an unlucky one.
 Simply put, it’s one of the most prolific old wives’ tales out there.

 In this old wives’ tale as old as time, it is said that you must tie your wedding ring onto a piece of string and hold it over your pregnant belly.
 If the ring moves in circles, your baby is a girl, and if the ring swings back and forth like a pendulum, then it’s a boy.
-Many mommy bloggers have reported that the results of their “ring on a string” test were accurate, but obviously there’s no science to back this crazy practice up.
+Many mommy bloggers have reported that the results of their “ring on a string” test were accurate, but obviously, there’s no science to back this crazy practice up.

 The old wives’ tale that if you pull out a grey hair and two more will appear in its place.

 Somehow the world has been duped into believing that pulling out a single grey hair will result in the creation of several more—but luckily, this isn’t the case.
 As cosmetic scientist Randy Schueller explained to TODAY: “There’s no harm in plucking a gray hair… What you do to one follicle doesn’t affect its neighbors.”

-Tale: Sitting too close to the television screen will make you go blind.
+The old wives’ tale that sitting too close to the television screen will make you go blind.

 Though today this old wives’ tale is entirely erroneous, there actually was once a time when sitting too close to your television set could harm your health.
-Evidently, General Electric produced color TVs back in the 1960s that emitted up to 100,000 times more radiation than federal health officials considered to be safe—and though the television sets were recalled almost immediately, the superstition remains.
+Evidently, General Electric produced color TVs back in the 1960s that emitted up to 100,000 times more radiation than federal health officials considered to be safe—and while the television sets were recalled almost immediately, the superstition remains.

-Tale: White wine will remove a red wine stain.
+The old wives’ tale that white wine will remove a red wine stain.

 Against their better judgment, even cleaning experts have come to believe in this widely circulated “stain removal tip,” which asserts that using white wine on a red wine stain will clean it right up.
 While rubbing alcohol does actually help in stain removal, using drinking alcohol, like white wine, will only cause problems down the line: the sugars in it will caramelize and eventually create even more stains.